 This is especially true when it comes to larger donations—over $1000 per year.
 These relationships are cultivated over time.
 In some cases, it might take years before a donor makes a significant contribution.

 Relationship building the most important factor in a successful capital campaign, but relationship building is not only required for the campaign and annual funds.

 It is at the crux of community partnerships and corporate sponsorships, and many nonprofit organizations rely on both for programming and support of their overall mission.

-In my role as a director of development, board member and major gifts volunteer, everything hinged on developing a relationship with the people who sat on the other side of the table.
-It meant remembering a birthday or favorite food, or an allergy.
+In my role as a director of development, board member and major gifts, volunteer, everything hinged on developing a relationship with the people who sat on the other side of the table.
+It meant remembering a birthday or favourite food, or an allergy.

 It meant following up to see how a trip to Canada went or it meant providing the requested information.
 This aspect of relationship-building also requires organization.

-More and more for-profit companies are looking for employees who demonstrate flexibility because it suggests they will be more able to adapt to change.
+More and more profitable companies are looking for employees who demonstrate flexibility because it suggests they will be more able to adapt to change.

 In a nonprofit organization, flexibility is essential because most nonprofits have limited resources, which means their employees are forced to wear many hats.
 In order to successfully navigate this aspect, flexibility is a must.

 Let me give you an example.
 A nonprofit depends heavily on the proceeds earned from an annual phone-a-thon.
 The event was planned and will be run by the Director of Development.
 A few hours before the phone-a-thon is to begin, the director’s mother is rushed to the hospital and she can’t run the event.

 Although the communications director has no experience with phone-a-thons, he is asked to step up and take the lead, which he gladly does because he has previously been asked to wear other hats.